 “Fingers crossed then.”

-“Everything crossed,” said Lola grimacing.
+“Everything crossed,” said Lola, grimacing.

 There is more to this than being bright and breezy, I thought.

 We watched the previous two flights disgorge their passengers into the arrival hall.
 Most had an expectant air about them as they peered curiously about for their travel rep. Others seemed tired, some relieved to be back on terra firma.
 Couples of all ages, some with very young babies shuffled through the narrow door.
 A group of boisterous lads with long sideburns in tight flared pants and bright-coloured shirts jumped up and down in an attempt to locate their travel rep. A group of girls in their late teens giggled while tugging down their microskirts, smoothing their figure-hugging tops, and adjusting hairbands.
 They looked self-consciously around checking out the boys but on the whole, I failed to notice anybody unappealing.
 Perhaps I was more accustomed to this typical cross-section of Brits.
 Without exception, they were white, Caucasian with few obese or sporting visible tattoos.